 - the technology behind the revolution

-Electric rc models have surged in popularity in recent years and this has been particularly noticeable in radio control airplanes and, especially, helicopters.
+Electric rc models have surged in popularity since the early 2000s, and this has been particularly noticeable in radio control airplanes and helicopters and, more recently, drones.

 RC surface vehicles (cars & boats etc.) have been powered by electric motors without problem for decades, but radio control aircraft have always had the serious issue of weight to contend with; keeping an rc airplane or helicopter as light as possible is of paramount importance if good flying performance is to be achieved.

-But thankfully an electronic revolution has been happening since the late 1990s which has seen mass-produced battery packs, electric motors, electronic speed controls (ESCs), servos and receivers become smaller, lighter, more powerful and very widely available - all adding up to electric rc aircraft improving greatly in performance and becoming easier and cheaper to buy, from many different places and not just specialist hobby shops.
+But thankfully an electronic revolution has been happening since the late 1990s which has seen mass-produced battery packs, electric motors, electronic speed controls (ESCs), servos and receivers become smaller, lighter, more powerful and very widely available - all adding up to electric rc aircraft improving greatly in performance, and becoming easier and cheaper to buy.

 This page briefly talks about...

 The word battery is often used to describe what is in fact a single cell.
 For example, if your rc transmitter requires 8 AA batteries, it in fact requires 8 AA cells.
 Technically a battery is a collection of two or more cells but the battery/cell misunderstanding has become widely accepted and it's perfectly normal to say "8 AA batteries" instead of "8 AA cells".

 Two types of cell can be used for electric rc applications - non-rechargeable and rechargeable.
 The non-rechargeable (alkaline) ones must be disposed of once their energy is depleted, whereas rechargeables can be used over and over, maybe up to 1000 times if they're good quality cells and are charged and discharged correctly.